Quicr/old-quicr-spec/quicr-spec.md

 maximum bitrate.
 If the minimum bandwidth is not reached, additional packets that either have blank data or are retransmissions of other packets are send to get up to the minimum bandwidth.
-This allows the Subscriber to probe for bandwidth available.
-If an RTT estimate is needed to Relay, the upstream messages can be used to provide this.
-The messages with data from the Relay to Subscriber contain the time there were sent which, combined with changes in time that different packets were received, can be used to understand if queue delays is building it up or not.
+This allows the Subscriber to probe for the available bandwidth.
+If an RTT estimate to the Relay is needed, the upstream messages can be used to discover the RTT.
+The Relay Pub messages with data from the Relay to Subscriber contain the time there were sent which, combined with changes in time that different packets were received, can be used to understand if queue delays is building it up or not.